tjmahr/adventofcode20/README.md

 -   01a/b *Find subsets that sum to a value:* Math.
 Filtering values.
 -   02a/b *Count characters in a string:* Regular expressions.
+-   03a/b *Count points visited in a repeating grid :* Math (modular arithmetic).